HE Academic Misconduct Policy

 13. Stage 1: Investigation

 13.1.
-Within 20 working days of the alleged assessment offence being brought to the attention of the Head of Academy HE, he/she informs the student of the exact nature of the alleged assessment offence in writing and sends the student copies of relevant documentary evidence detailed below asking for a response to the allegation within 15 working days of the date of the letter (the response may constitute a meeting between the Head of Academy HE and the student to discuss the allegation further):
+Within 20 working days of the alleged assessment offence being brought to the attention of the Head of Curriculum HE, he/she informs the student of the exact nature of the alleged assessment offence in writing and sends the student copies of relevant documentary evidence detailed below asking for a response to the allegation within 15 working days of the date of the letter (the response may constitute a meeting between the Head of Curriculum HE and the student to discuss the allegation further):

-• evidence of the original source materials;
+- evidence of the original source materials;

-• the student’s work cross-referenced against the source materials;
+- the student’s work cross-referenced against the source materials;

-• brief written statements from staff bringing the allegation.
+- brief written statements from staff bringing the allegation.

 13.2.
-In cases where the Head of Academy HE deems it to be appropriate, the student is invited to attend a viva-voce examination as part of the investigation process.
+In cases where the Head of Curriculum HE deems it to be appropriate, the student is invited to attend a viva-voce examination as part of the investigation process.
 The purpose of the examination is to test the student’s knowledge and understanding of the piece of work which is the subject of the allegation.
-The examination is conducted by the Head of Academy HE and a second member of academic staff with appropriate subject expertise.
+The examination is conducted by the Head of Curriculum HE and a second member of academic staff with appropriate subject expertise.

 13.3.
-If the student admits to the offence, the Head of Academy HE confirms the assessment offence and appropriate penalty, as prescribed using the AMBeR tariff (Appendix 1), to the Chair ASQC (or nominee).
+If the student admits to the offence, the Head of Curriculum HE confirms the assessment offence and appropriate penalty, as prescribed using the AMBeR tariff (Appendix 1), to the Chair ASQC (or nominee).
 Formal notification of the penalty is communicated to the student, in writing, by the Academic Office and is copied to the student’s file.
 The student’s academic record on BAJ’s student record systems is amended accordingly (but no reference to the assessment offence appears on the academic transcript).

 13.4.
 If no response is received from the student within 15 working days, or the student fails to attend a viva-voce examination (without reason and notice), the student is deemed as not contesting the allegation and, therefore, admitting to the offence and the appropriate penalty, as prescribed using the AMBeR tariff (Appendix 1, is applied).

 13.5.
-In all cases where a student admits (or fails to respond) to the allegation as a first offence the student is invited to arrange an interview with the Head of Academy HE (or a nominee) where the student is told of the seriousness of the offence and receives advice on good academic practice and the accepted conventions in the preparation of work in whatever form it takes.
+In all cases where a student admits (or fails to respond) to the allegation as a first offence the student is invited to arrange an interview with the Head of Curriculum HE (or a nominee) where the student is told of the seriousness of the offence and receives advice on good academic practice and the accepted conventions in the preparation of work in whatever form it takes.

 13.6.
 If the student denies the alleged assessment offence the matter is referred to Stage 2: A Panel hearing, which is conducted in accordance with Stage 2 Panel Hearing.